 Fast forward to 2021 and we have three senior teams and our membership is set to reach the 600+ mark once again.
 This means that we will have 31 teams from Academy and Juniors to Ladies, Girls and Seniors playing across the whole country every week in 2018/19.

-The past 30 years have seen huge changes for Lurgan Town.
+The past 31 years has seen huge changes for Lurgan Town.
 Most notably going from the nomad club playing in Lurgan Park, the Gordon Playing Fields, Dickson Primary School, Lurgan Junior High School and Ballymacoss Playing Fields in Lisburn to having the first class facilities that we have at the Arena now.
 A huge thanks must go to the local politicians and the ABC council who have backed us all the way to get us where we are now.
 Another huge change was the addition of a senior section in 1996.
 This allowed a progression from junior football at the Town into senior football.
-3 years later and the demand for a starting position became so great that a reserve team was formed and of course now the new 3rd team has been added just a few months ago.
+3 years later and the demand for a starting position became so great that a reserve team was formed and of course now the new 3rd team has been added just a season ago.